sysdeppord/telegram_af_userbot/README.md

 - - Videos (including burned ones)
 - - Video message (those circles :))
 - - Voice messages
-- - Messages from channels
+- - Geoposition (not to be confused with a beacon)
-- - Forwarded messages from other users
+- - Forwarded messages both from other users and from channels
 - - Stickers
 - - Gifs
 - - Files
 - - Media group (there is a nuance, look in possible problems)
-- The online status does not change (invisible, see the explanation in the "possible problems" section)
+- Online status does not change (invisible, see the explanation in the "possible problems" section)
 - The status of reading messages does not change, including for burning photos/videos

 Possible problems: